Tick

 Additionally, F1 students are on a study visa which limits their ability to work and earn an income.

-With income from full-time work and a good credit score, an F1 visa holder may also qualify for certain types of home loans, like conventional or FHA loans.
+With income from full-time work and a good credit score, an F1 visa holder may also qualify for certain types of home loans, like conventional or FHA(Federal Housing Administration) loans.

-Mortgage Loan Options for F1 Visa Holders with Good US Credit History
+F1 Visa Mortgage Options with Good US Credit History

 F1 visa holders on OPT who have EAD, have a few options when it comes to securing a mortgage.
 These include: